ColaCare: Enhancing Electronic Health Record Modeling through Large Language Model-Driven Multi-Agent Collaboration: Related Work

-While most prior work has focused on Q\&A tasks, where LLMs generate text-based diagnoses similar to those in reading comprehension tasks, real-life medical scenarios often require specific numerical outputs, such as disease mortality risk prediction.
-This highlights the need for designing a framework that can better incorporate structured EHR data to address these more complex, quantitative medical tasks.
+In summary, most prior work focuses on medical Q\&A tasks, with LLMs generating text-based diagnoses.
+However, real-world scenarios often require specific numerical outputs, like disease mortality risk predictions.
+While approaches like Multi-Agent Debate (MAD)~\cite{guo2024survey,du2023factuality,liang2023mad} have been proposed at a general theoretical level, they are not specifically designed for clinical applications.
+Moreover, current implementations often use multiple instances of the same LLM, leading to homogeneous reasoning.
+This falls short of clinical requirements for diverse diagnostic reasoning.
+Therefore, there is a need for frameworks that better integrate structured EHR and address complex, quantitative medical tasks.